Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Global Minima of ERM on Over-Parameterized Deep Nets for Noiseless Data

 where $a \in\mathbb R^{d_L}$.
 The structure of $ \mathcal N_{d_1,\dots,d_L}$ is determined by the weight matrices $W_\ell$ and bias vectors $b_\ell$, $\ell=1,\dots,L$.
-In particular, full weight matrices correspond to deep fully connected nets (DFCN) \citep{Yarotsky2017}, while Toeplitz-type weight matrices are related to deep convolutional neural networks (DCNN) \citep{Zhou2018}.
-Denote by $\Phi_{n,L}$ the set of deep ReLU ¡¡nets with $L$ layers, $n$ parameters and certain specific structure.
+In particular, full weight matrices correspond to deep fully connected nets (DFCN) \cite{Yarotsky2017}; sparse weight matrices are associated with deep sparsely connected nets (DSCN) \cite{Petersen2018}; and Toeplitz-type weight matrices are related to deep convolutional neural networks (DCNN) \cite{Zhou2018}.
+In particular, for DFCN, we have { the number of training parameters}

+and for DSCN, $n$ is much smaller than the number in \eqref{Num-param}. { In this paper, we mainly focus on analyzing the benign over-fitting phenomenon for DFCN.
+Denote by $\mathcal N_{d_1,\dots,d_L}^{DFCN}$ the set of all DFCNs of the form \eqref{deep-net}.
+Define the width of DFCN to be $U:=\max\{d,d_1,\dots,d_L \}.$}

-Given the sample set $D=\{(x_i,y_i)_{i=1}^m\}$, we are interested in global minima of the following empirical risk minimization (ERM):
+Given { a} sample set $D=\{(x_i,y_i)_{i=1}^m\}$, we are interested in global minima of the following empirical risk minimization (ERM):